 If you like using lemon juice as a mosquito repellent, but you don't want to smell like a lemon all day, you can combine lavender oil, vanilla extract and lemon juice for a better-smelling spray.
 Mix 10 drops of lavender essential oil, 3 tablespoons of vanilla extract, 3 tablespoons of fresh lemon juice and a cup of water in a spray bottle.
 Make sure that you shake the bottle well, so the ingredients are thoroughly combined.
 You can spray this mixture on your skin two to three times a day.

 Lemon Eucalyptus Spray

 A popular concoction is lemon eucalyptus spray.
-All you have to do is mix 10 milliliters of pure lemon eucalyptus essential oil and 90 milliliters of witch hazel in a spray bottle.
+All you have to do is mix 1 part pure lemon eucalyptus essential oil and 3 parts witch hazel in a spray bottle.
 Make sure that you combine the two well and store the bottle in a dark, dry place.
 The recipe will last for a few weeks, and you can actually apply this mixture to your skin.

 Apple Cider Vinegar and Lemon

 Apple cider vinegar is another potent ingredient that mosquitoes hate because they detest the smell and taste of vinegar.
 To create a super-repelling spray, fill a spray bottle with half water, half apple cider vinegar and 10 to 15 drops of lemon oil.
 You can apply this mixture directly to your skin as well.